Triv2/ecom/README.md

 3. Added TailwindCSS-Animated, and react-intersection-observer for extended animations and animation on scroll.
 These will be used for subtle animations and transition effects.

+4. Improve the overall design, give the current implementation of Clerk a facelift by replacing most clerk components with a custom implementation. [ Require First/Last Name in Clerk ]